Robert Treviño

 Robert Treviño (born 1984) is an American conductor.
-He is principal guest conductor of the Orchestra Sinfonica Nazionale della RAI.
+He is the incoming principal conductor of the George Enescu Philharmonic Orchestra, and principal guest conductor of the Orchestra Sinfonica Nazionale della RAI.

-He was previously the music director of the Basque National Orchestra between 2017 and 2025, replacing Jun Märkl.

 Biography

 Treviño, who is Mexican American, grew up in the Fort Worth, Texas region, specifically in North Richland Hills, Texas.
 As a youth, Treviño studied the bassoon.
 Treviño attended the University of Texas at Arlington, where he studied conducting and formed his own orchestra.
 He then subsequently attended Roosevelt University, where his teachers included David McGill.

 Treviño's conducting mentors have included Leif Segerstam, Kurt Masur, Michael Tilson Thomas, and David Zinman.
 He made his professional debut as a conductor in 2003 at the age of 20 in Wuppertal, Germany.
 In 2010, Treviño won the James Conlon Prize for Excellence in Conducting at the Aspen Music Festival and School.

 From 2009 to 2011, Treviño was associate conductor for the New York City Opera.
 He was then associate conductor at the Cincinnati Symphony Orchestra (CSO) from 2011 to 2015.